adityakkpk/React-v19-BasicToAdv/TanStackQuery/Readme.md

 When the sum of `window.innerHeight` and `window.scrollY` is approximately equal to `document.documentElement.scrollHeight - 1` the user is near the bottom of the page.

 * **useInfiniteQuery() hook:**

+## Infinite Scrolling in React Query with React-Intersection-Observer Package

+* **React-Intersection-Observer:** It is a React library that provides a way to observe the intersection of a target element with the viewport.
+It is commonly used for implementing infinite scrolling, lazy loading, and other similar features.